Newborn Baby Vaccines - Side Effects, Precautions & Soothing Tips

-While there are no side effects of vaccinations, it is still important to keep in mind few precautions.
+While keeping a tab on the dates when polio vaccination is carried out in a nearby hospital or clinic.
+Although there are no side effects of vaccinations, it is still important to keep in mind a few precautions.
+Read below

 - Avoid rubbing the area where the vaccination was administered

-- Doctor will give you a painkiller, do give that to your child to avoid any discomfort
+- The doctor will give you a painkiller, do give that to your child to avoid any discomfort

 - Avoid bathing and massaging for the day vaccination was administered

 Did you like the blog on vaccinations needed for your babies as well?
 Do you have any doubt about vaccinations for your child?
 Do share your views, thoughts in the comments section below, as we would love to hear from you.

 | Nov 03, 2019

 My baby vaccinations was delayed ay problem was that